If you’re riding the relentless content rollercoaster, and longing for a slow lane then this post is for you.

-I am a solopreneur and write a (free) weekly newsletter on AI, No-Code, and Low-Code Automation and systems, sharing actionable and practical ChatGPT prompts, automation templates (using primarily Zapier, Make/Integromat, and Airtable), and workflows.
+I am a solopreneur and write a (free) newsletter on AI and Automation.
+I share actionable and practical content to help my audience streamline and remove repetitive, manual tasks from their content creation workflow.
+The content includes ChatGPT prompts, automation templates (using primarily Zapier, Make/Integromat, and Airtable).

 Note: Sometimes providing too much detail sways AI to focus on a specific descriptor (as you’ll see in the example below).
 Nudging AI will usually fix this.